Preterm Prelabour Rupture of Membranes (PPROM)

 How common is PPROM in Australia?

-PPROM is responsible for over 60% of preterm births in Australia and occurs in approximately 2-4% of singleton pregnancies and 7-20% of twin pregnancies.
+PPROM is responsible for 30-40% of preterm births in Australia and occurs in approximately 2-4% of singleton pregnancies and 7-20% of twin pregnancies.

 What happens if PPROM happens before 24 weeks?